 DISCLAIMER: The characters herein are used without permission.
 No infringement intended.

-SERIES: The fifth story in the 'there is strength in your softness' series.
+SERIES: The sixth story in the 'there is strength in your softness' series.

 ARCHIVING: Only with the permission of the author.